KxSystems/docs-v1/docs/dashboards/barchart.md

 ![Screenshot](img/barchartformatmenu1.jpg)

-See [Styling dashboards](style) in Introduction for more on shared formatting options.
+See [Style](style) in Introduction for more on shared formatting options.
 Additional formatting specific to bar charts is detailed below

 ### _Y-Axis Format_